GouravSharma15/GouravSharma15/README.md

 📫 Feel free to reach out to me at 7978152641 or via email at shgaurav42.gs@gmail.com.
 You can also connect with me on LinkedIn.

-👀 Beyond data, I enjoy playing the guitar, traveling, playing snooker and chess, and exploring astronomy.
+🎸 Outside of work, I am passionate about playing the guitar, traveling to new destinations, engaging in snooker and chess, and delving into the study of astronomy.

 Let’s turn data into knowledge together!